-If we were to divide the block in half, then divide one of those pieces in half and repeat the process for a total of 65 times we would end up with a piece of silicon with an average side about 3 nanometers (one nanometer = one billionth of a meter) long and it would contain roughly 200 atoms.
+If we were to divide the block in half, then divide one of those pieces in half and repeat the process for a total of 65 times we would end up with a piece of silicon with an average side about 3 nanometers (one billionth of a meter) long and it would contain roughly 200 atoms.
 This tiny piece of silicon we call a quantum dot.
 Silicon quantum dots with dimensions as small as 1 nanometer have been made.
-When the pieces of silicon get to the quantum dot size they start to no longer look like cubes, but more like little pyramids or the caps of hemispheres, hence the name quantum dot.
+When the pieces of silicon get to the quantum dot size they start to no longer look like cubes but more like little pyramids or the caps of hemispheres, hence the name quantum dot.

 The remarkable thing about silicon quantum dots is that they essentially retain the same lattice structure as the larger block with which we started.
 The much smaller size, however, means that the usual electronic properties we would see with the larger block of silicon are changed in some very dramatic ways.
 One of the changes has to do with how silicon interacts with light.
 Ordinary silicon does not emit radiation in the visible part of the spectrum at all and emits only weakly in the longer wavelength, or infrared, part of the spectrum.
 All that changes in the quantum dot size regime.

 Adjusting the dimensions of a silicon quantum dot will enable it to emit light in the visible part of the spectrum.
-Each one of the vials in the figure below contains silicon quantum dots, with the smallestsized quantum dot on the left (violet color) and the largest on the right (red color.)
+Each one of the vials in the figure below contains silicon quantum dots, with the smallest size quantum dot on the left (violet color) and the largest on the right (red color.)
 What is important, however, is that the different quantum dots will also absorb the same color they emit.
 Not only that, the quantum dots in any given vial can also absorb the shorter wavelengths of light as well, though with diminishing capability as the wavelengths get shorter.
+It is this property - the ability to "tune" the quantum dots to absorb different regions of the solar spectrum by changing their size- that makes them useful for solar energy conversion.